WebDevStudios/wds-blocks/README.md

 ## Quick Start ⏩

-1. Download a pre-built copy on the [Releases page](https://github.com/WebDevStudios/wds-blocks/releases).
+1. Download a pre-built version of the [latest release](https://github.com/WebDevStudios/wds-blocks/releases/download/2.2.0/WDS-Blocks.zip)
-2. Extract WDS Blocks into your project's `/plugins` directory
+2. Extract `WDS-Blocks.zip` into your project's `/plugins` directory
 3. Activate the plugin in the WordPress Dashboard

 ---